 - the deceased’s pain and suffering, or

-- the poverty or wealth of the victim or his or her loved one.4
+- the poverty or wealth of the victim or you.6

 However, many of the factors that must be considered when issuing a verdict are integrally related to the factors that cannot be considered.
 This can make it difficult to predict the value of a verdict for a wrongful death case.
 This can make it hard to estimate the value of a settlement that is offered to avoid a verdict.